Digitalroot-Valheim/Digitalroot.ModUploader/docs/README.md

 ## Introduction

-This is a command-line tool that can be used to upload mod files to an existing mod on Thunderstore, ModVault and Nexus Mods.
+This is a command-line tool that can be used to upload mod files to an existing mod on Nexus Mods.

-**Note:** _Thunderstore support will be in a future release._

 ## Installation